 - Buyers wanting strong warranty support

-Verdict: For most buyers, we think Zone would be the best mix of performance, price, and support.
+Verdict: For most buyers, we think Zone Air would be the best mix of performance, price, and support.
 You get professional quality without the 2x markup.
+Zone Air offers wall mounted, ceiling cassette, and concealed options to fit any space.

 Price per Performance Index: 10/10